noahlange/yarn2dew/docs/04-compiler.md

 | `$beginFade`     | `[time] [toContinue]` | Start a global fade, move the camera off-screen.               |
 | `$endFade`       |                       | Fade in with prev. params, return camera to original position. |

-New ones can be registered in the `y2d.config.{ts,js}` file at the project root.
+New ones can be registered in `y2d.config.ts`.
 By assigning a `ysls` property with a value adhering to the Yarn Language Server spec, the macro will be added to the project's YSLS config on boot.

 If you're relying on values in state, then also define a `getInitialState` property that creates the appropriate default values on the state.